The Star Product in Interacting Quantum Field Theory: Interaction and M ller operators

 For the purpose of practical computations, it is easier to work with functionals rather than the abstract algebra $\fA_\reg$, so we should identify $\fA_\reg$ with $\Fcal_\reg[[\hbar]]$ by using a quantization map, but there are several to choose from.
+This leads to abundance of products used in the literature in this context.
+However, the fundamental structures can be described on the level of the abstract algebra, and there one needs only two products: $\bullet,\circT$, while $\bint$ can be constructed out of the two, as described above.